trisdauvergne/milestone-project-04/planchest-ms4-readme.md

 Users will then receive a **verification email** with a link to confirm the registration.
 On successful **login** to the site, the user will see a **success message** which will confirm their log in and display their username.

 If the user is logged in as a designer, the navbar will update with a **'Your profile'** button, **'Order history'** and **'Add work'**.
 If a user is logged in as a customer, they won't see the **'Add work'** button.
 If a user clicks on **'Designers'** in the navigation bar, it will show a list of all the **designers' names** who are currently on 'Plan Chest' and each name will be a link.
+It will automatically arrange the designers in alphabetical order by last name.
 The names will show in an offset list on a desktop and tablet, but the list will be centred on a screen size smaller than a tablet.

-On the **designer's names** page, the user can click a button to **arrange the list of names alphabetically** (by the designer's last names).
-The layout and responsiveness will be exactly the same as the regular designer names page.
-Underneath the heading will be a button to aid navigation and offer the user to **go back to the previous view**.

 When a name is clicked, it will take the user to the **designer detail** page, which shows the designer's information including a bio, country and their contact **email address**.
 Beneath the designer's details will be a button for users to go **back to designers** giving them clear navigation around the site.
 All of the **designer's prints** will also be displayed on this page, and each image will also be a link to the the **print's details** page.
 Beneath the images will be the print's title and also a button to **see more** On a desktop and tablet, the text will show on the left and the images on the right.
 On a screen size smaller than a tablet, the images will increase in size and be stacked beneath beneath the text.